 LIvermore Labs has earned a reputation of the Laboratory of choice for science and technology solutions to the most pressing national and global security problems.
 Teams of physicists, chemists, biologists, engineers, computer scientists, and other researchers work together in multidisciplinary teams to achieve technical innovations and scientific breakthroughs that find solutions to critical problems of national and global importance.
 Livermore is also home to the "Crown Joule" of laser science, the National Ignition Facility (NIF).

 LLNL will again be offering several STAR Fellowships in biological, physical, computational, and engineering fields.
-Fellows working on biological projects will be expected to participate in a training and outreach program during the first week of your fellowship.
-If you are interested in a STAR Fellowship at LLNL, keep an eye on this page.
-We will update it with additional project information as it becomes available.
+Fellows working on biological projects may be expected to participate in a training and outreach program during the first week of your fellowship.